How To Create Father’s Day Email Campaigns That Boost Sales

 Why Father’s Day email marketing is so important

-But firstly, should marketers even bother about Father’s Day emails?
-According to the National Retail Federation, 76% of American citizens planned to celebrate the holiday in 2022 and spent $20 billion in total on gifts.
+But firstly, should marketers even bother with Father’s Day emails?
+According to the National Retail Federation, 75% of American citizens planned to celebrate the holiday in 2023 and spent almost $21 billion in total on gifts.

 Source: National Retail Federation

-As you can see, Americans spent slightly less money in total last year.
-However, the decrease is not critical and the numbers are pretty solid.
+As you can see, Americans spent slightly more money in total last year.
+Despite a previous plateau, there is now an upward trend.
 It means that marketers can use Father’s Day as an opportunity to increase sales.
 It will be especially effective for e-commerce — Father’s Day is a holiday, and people buy gifts.
-According to the NRF, 58% of the U. S. citizens planned to buy greeting cards for Father’s Day in 2022.
-But their data also shows that you have a higher chance to increase your holiday revenue if you sell:
+According to the NRF, 61% of the U. S. citizens planned to buy greeting cards for Father’s Day in 2023.
+But the research data also shows that you have a higher chance to increase your holiday revenue if you sell:

-If you consider offering your clients something holiday-related like discounts for certain goods, gift cards or special events, emails will help you draw attention to your offer.
+If you consider offering your clients something holiday-related like e-commerce discounts for certain goods, gift cards, or special events, emails will help you draw attention to your offer and the brand itself.
 But holiday campaigns are not just about money.

 Father’s Day is a warm family holiday — use it to show your brand from a more human side.
 Holidays may come and go but empathetic communication in email marketing emails is always relevant.
 Just like in Mother’s Day emails, you can show empathy by sharing heartwarming stories about, let’s say, awesome dads in your marketing department to increase brand loyalty and improve or maintain your company’s image.